CDE plant gets to work in Australia

-CDE Group says the recent commissioning of one of its aggregates and mixed materials sorting plants for Rino Recycling in Brisbane, Australia, already is “delivering dramatic improvements to waste recovery rates in the Brisbane metropolitan area and capturing high-value construction materials that would have otherwise been destined for landfill.”
+CDE Group says the recent commissioning of one of its aggregates and mixed materials sorting plants for Rino Recycling in Brisbane, Australia, already is delivering "dramatic improvements" to recovery rates in the Brisbane metropolitan area and capturing high-value construction materials that otherwise would have been landfilled.

-United Kingdom-based CDE, which has an American office in Texas, says it designed and engineered the wet processing part of a system that integrates with a dry processing system designed by Ireland-based Turmec.
+CDE is based in Northern Ireland and has North American headquarters in Texas.
+The company designed and engineered the wet processing part of a system that integrates with a dry processing system designed by Ireland-based Turmec.

-“South East Queensland (SEQ) is in the early stages of a very significant investment period,” says CDE Australasia general manager Daniel Webber, referring to the region in which Brisbane is situated.
+“South East Queensland (SEQ) is in the early stages of a very significant investment period,” CDE Australasia General Manager Daniel Webber says.

-“Over the next two decades, we’re going to see a real uptick in construction to support the development of major infrastructure and large-scale capital projects [and] this plant will be one of the primary supply lines to help deliver on those aims in an economic and environmentally sustainable way,” adds Webber.
+“Over the next two decades, we’re going to see a real uptick in construction to support the development of major infrastructure and large-scale capital projects [and] this plant will be one of the primary supply lines to help deliver on those aims in an economic and environmentally sustainable way."

-Civic officials in the region point to a new metro station as one of 29 projects receiving government support in the region to boost its development.
-One area of investment in the program is resource recovery infrastructure, according to CDE.
+Officials point to a new metro station as one of 29 projects receiving government support in the region to boost its development.
+One area of investment in the program is resource recovery infrastructure.

-“Rino Recycling is ahead of the curve in this respect,” says Webber.
-“This plant is really leading the charge towards a circular economy and flying the flag for C&D [materials] as a viable alternative to virgin quarried materials,” he adds.
+“Rino Recycling is ahead of the curve in this respect,” Webber says.
+“This plant is really leading the charge towards a circular economy and flying the flag for C&D [materials] as a viable alternative to virgin quarried materials."

-“We truly believe this plant to be one of SEQ’s crown jewels for sustainable construction,” says Rino Recycling General Manager Daniel Blaser.
+"We truly believe this plant to be one of SEQ’s crown jewels for sustainable construction,” Rino Recycling General Manager Daniel Blaser says.
 “It’s a beacon of sustainability, not only for this region but for any fast-developing region that recognizes economic growth doesn’t have to come at the cost of the environment.”

 The result is a system that can accept a wide range of highly variable waste streams, including commercially generated materials, materials, hydro excavation waste, concrete and excavated fill material.